IfLostart2per5/jovehp/README.md

 ## Syntax

-The syntax of this will be verbose in some parts, more "symbolic" in others. see a prototyped syntax below:
+The language syntax will be verbose in some parts, and more "symbolic" in others. see a prototyped syntax below:

 ```
 ## lines starting with two hashtags are comments